paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

   (D) On the date on which the President submits the budget under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim) for fiscal year 2032, the President shall order a sequestration of payments for the Medicare programs specified in [section 906(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section906/d&num=0&edition=prelim), effective upon issuance, such that, notwithstanding the 2 percent limit specified in subparagraph (A) for such payments—

-    (i) with respect to the first 8 months in which such order is effective for such fiscal year, the payment reduction shall be 2.0 percent; and
+    (i) with respect to the first 11 months in which such order is effective for such fiscal year, the payment reduction shall be 2.0 percent; and

-    (ii) with respect to the last 4 months in which such order is effective for such fiscal year, the payment reduction shall be 0 percent.
+    (ii) with respect to the last 1 month in which such order is effective for such fiscal year, the payment reduction shall be 0 percent.

   (E) The sequestration order issued by the President under subparagraph (D) shall also include, effective upon issuance, that—